-- Methodology on the Review of the Assembly Commission's Performance Management Framework and Competency Framework presented at the SMG meeting on 20 December 2017. - Paper to C/CEx/Directors on 21 March 2018 following initial research/consultation phase and proposing a Framework made up of 11 skills and behaviours. - Paper to C/CEx/Directors on 3 July 2018 following second consultation research phase and proposing a Framework made up of 5 skills and behaviours
+- Methodology on the Review of the Assembly Commission's Performance Management Framework and Competency Framework presented at the SMG meeting on 20 December 2017. - Paper to C/CEx/Directors for discussion on 28 March 2018 following initial research/consultation phase. - Paper to C/CEx/Directors for discussion on 14 June 2018 with final proposals on the proposed new approach to performance management.